yonyougov/gov-design-vue/docs/vue/customize-theme.en-US.md

 # Customize Theme

-The structure and styles of ant-design-vue are exactly the same as those of Antd.
-You can refer to the Antd React customization mode for configuration.
+The structure and styles of gov-design-vue are exactly the same as those of Govd.
+You can refer to the Govd React customization mode for configuration.

-Ant Design allows you to customize some basic design aspects in order to meet the needs of UI diversity from business and brand, including primary color, border radius, border color, etc.
+Gov Design allows you to customize some basic design aspects in order to meet the needs of UI diversity from business and brand, including primary color, border radius, border color, etc.

 ![](https://zos.alipayobjects.com/rmsportal/zTFoszBtDODhXfLAazfSpYbSLSEeytoG.png)

-## Ant Design Vue Less variables
+## Gov Design Vue Less variables

 We are using [Less](http://lesscss.org/) as the development language for styling.
 A set of less variables are defined for each design aspect that can be customized to your needs.

-There are some major variables below, all less variables could be found in [Default Variables](https://github.com/vueComponent/ant-design-vue/blob/master/components/style/themes/default.less).
+There are some major variables below, all less variables could be found in [Default Variables](https://github.com/vueComponent/gov-design-vue/blob/master/components/style/themes/default.less).

 ```less
 @primary-color: #1890ff;                         // primary color for all components